crossplane/docs/content/v1.11/getting-started/provider-gcp-part-2.md

 --create-namespace
 ```

-1. When the Crossplane pods finish installing and are ready, apply the GCP
+2. When the Crossplane pods finish installing and are ready, apply the GCP Provider.
-Provider

 ```yaml {label="provider",copy-lines="all"}
 cat <<EOF | kubectl apply -f -